-The Federal Trade Commission (FTC) issued a consumer alert on spyware in October 2004.
-It provided a list of warning signs that might indicate that a computer is infected with spyware, and advice on what to do if it is.
+The Federal Trade Commission (FTC) has produced a consumer alert on spyware.
+The alert provides a list of warning signs that indicate that a computer might be infected with spyware and advice on what to do if it is.
 Additionally, the FTC has consumer information on spyware that includes a link to file a complaint with the commission through its "OnGuard Online" website.

-Several states have passed spyware laws, but there is no specific federal law and no legislation has been introduced thus far in the 111th Congress.
+Several states have passed spyware laws, but there was no specific federal law and no legislation introduced in the 111^{th} Congress.